Infinity666/photon/docs/tools.rst

 .. seealso:: |allcore|

-Some functionality here is bought from the :ref:`backend`:
+Some functionality here is bought from the :ref:`utility`:

 .. seealso:: |allutil|